Why People Love Storyline’s HTML5 Output

 We started using HTML5 back in 2012 when it was still brand new.
-But it evolved quickly, so in 2018 we decided to rebuild our HTML5 engine from the ground up to take advantage of all the latest web technologies and provide learners with the best possible experience.
+But it evolved quickly, so in 2018 we rebuilt our HTML5 engine from the ground up to take advantage of all the latest web technologies and provide learners with the best possible experience.

-Now, with Storyline 360’s HTML5 output, your courses look better, are easier for your learners to access, and support more features than ever before.
-Let’s take a look at some of the big improvements.
+That means your Storyline 360 courses look better, are easier for learners to access, and support more features than ever before.
+Let’s take a closer look at some of these big improvements.

 Improvement #1: Your Courses Look Better

-No matter how custom or complex, with our rebuilt HTML5 engine, your Storyline course will always look its best across a variety of browsers and devices.
+No matter how custom or complex, your Storyline course will always look its best across a variety of browsers and devices.

 Improvement #2: Your Courses Are Easier to Use

-With Flash, users had to install a plug-in to view courses.
+With Adobe Flash, users had to install a plug-in to view courses.
 And if they didn’t keep it up-to-date, they could be vulnerable to security threats.
-Not to mention that Apple users had to find another device, since Flash didn’t work on theirs.
+Not to mention that Apple users had to find another device to view courses on since Flash didn’t work on theirs.

-With our HTML5 output, your courses are more secure and there’s less friction in the process of getting to your content.
-Learners can access your content on any device, instantly—no plug-in necessary.
-Plus, we’ve done extensive performance testing of our HTML5 output to make sure courses run quickly and smoothly on any device, ensuring that learners have a seamless experience.
+But with HTML5 output, your courses are more secure and it's easier for learners to access your content on any device, instantly—no plug-in necessary.
+HTML5 output means your courses run quickly and smoothly on any device, to give your learners a seamless experience.

 Improvement #3: Your Courses Include More Features

-With the improved HTML5 output in Storyline, you can take advantage of all the awesome features—creating engaging and accessible courses for any device.
+HTML5 output in Storyline means you can take advantage of all the awesome features—creating engaging and accessible courses for any device.

 In previous versions of Storyline, some of the interactive elements in your course didn’t work when you published to HTML5 (but they would work in Flash).
 With the new HTML5 output, nearly all features are supported (see full list).
 Courses published to HTML5 deliver smooth animations and transitions, high-performance media playback, and complex interactivity.